Image Handling

 Key Points

-• Masking isolates pixels whose intensity value is below a certain threshold.
+function can be used to read in and interpret multiple image formats. - Masking isolates pixels whose intensity value is below a certain threshold.